• Skip to primary navigation

 History of the Museum

 The Canadian Museum for Human Rights is located at The Forks, an area that holds a deep significance in Winnipeg’s history as Indigenous peoples have lived on this land for over 6,000 years.
-The Forks is where the Assiniboine and the Red Rivers meet, once making it an incredibly important location for trading.
+The Forks is where the Assiniboine and the Red Rivers meet, which was once an incredibly important location for trading.

-Notable businessman and politician Israel Asper had the idea for a human rights museum in Winnipeg in 2000, and in 2003, plans were announced to actually build the museum.
-After an extensive process, architect Antoine Predock was chosen to design the CMHR.
-In 2008 the Government of Canada’s Museums Act was changed to include the new museum, making it the first national museum built in 40 years and the first national museum to be located outside of Ottawa.
+Notable businessman and politician Israel Asper had the idea for a human rights museum in Winnipeg in 2000, and in 2003, plans were announced to build the museum.
+After an extensive process, architect Antoine Predock was chosen to design it.
+In 2008, the Government of Canada’s Museums Act was changed to include the new museum, making it the first national museum built in 40 years and the first national museum to be located outside of Ottawa.

-Construction of the museum took place from 2008 to 2012, and the museum officially opened to the public on September 20th, 2014.
+Construction of the museum took place from 2008 to 2012, and it officially opened to the public on September 20, 2014.

-The Canadian Museum for Human Rights is found at 85 Israel Asper Way in Winnipeg, right beside The Forks.
+The Canadian Museum for Human Rights is located at 85 Israel Asper Way in Winnipeg, right beside The Forks.

 There are hundreds of parking spots around the museum (including directly across from the museum) and the same parking lots are often used to visit The Forks.
-Note that these spots are paid parking; you can pay via debit or credit card at one of the many meters around the parking lots.
-Parking is currently $2 per hour.
+Note that these spots are paid parking; you can pay via debit or credit card at one of the many parking metres around the lots.
+The cost of parking is approximately $2 per hour.

 There are also more than 30 bus routes that serve the museum and The Forks.
 You can find the best public transportation route for you by using the Winnipeg Transit site.

-The museum is open from 10 am until 5 pm Tuesday thru Sunday, and there are extended hours on Friday when the museum stays open until 9 pm.
+The museum is open from 10 a.m. until 5 p.m.
+Tuesday through Sunday, and there are extended hours on Friday when the museum stays open until 9 p.m.
 Note that the museum is always closed on Mondays.

 We recommend checking if the museum is open before you visit, especially if you plan to visit on a holiday or special day.
 For example, the museum is closed on Canadian Thanksgiving, Christmas Eve, Christmas Day, and Boxing Day every year, with differing hours on days such as Truth and Reconciliation Day, Remembrance Day, and more.